 Grace through the gospel allows evil to continue, even seem at times to prosper.
 Sin and corruption will ripen in the world during this present evil age (Gal.
 1:4).
 The true believer is delivered by God from it, while he still has to walk in the midst of it.
 However, there is no power given to us to change the world.
 During His prayer to His Father Jesus said this: “I do not pray that You should take them out of the world, but that You should keep them from the evil.
 They are not of the world, just as I am not of the world.”
 (John 17:15-16) There is no giving of power in this passage for the believer to change the world.
 Rather it shows the complete dependence we have on God just to stay clear of it.

-Jesus will return to judge the world.
-He returns to destroy and put an end to all Gentile government (Dan.
-2:34-35, 44-45).
+When Jesus returns in power and glory, He will judge the world.
+He returns to destroy and eventually put an end to all Gentile government (Dan.
+2:34-35, 44-45, 1 Cor.
+15:24-25).
 Why would the believer want to be part of what Christ comes back to judge?
 The only thing that will change the world, and this we patiently wait for, are the judgments of God.
 Evil will be destroyed, and what remains of the world will learn righteousness through this.
 The coming millennium will be the reign of a King by judgments in righteousness (Ps.
 72).
 He will rule the Gentile nations with a rod of iron; He will dash them in pieces as a potter’s vessel (Ps.
 2:8-9, Rev. 2:26-27, 12:5).

 When Israel is brought back and restored in their land, it will be through the sovereign grace of God.
 They will again be associated with the two principles that were taken from them – the principle of God’s calling and the principle of God’s government of the earth.
 These two were paired with Israel at Mt.
 Sinai.
 Government was removed from Israel when they failed in the law, and the Babylonians destroyed Jerusalem and the temple the first time.
 Calling was removed from Israel when they rejected their Messiah, and the Romans destroyed the city and temple again.
-All will be made good by the second Adam, the Son of Man – both calling and government, as related to the Jews.
-Israel will be made the center of the millennial earth; Jerusalem will be the capital city of the government of God over the earth; the throne of David and the throne of the Son of Man will be in Jerusalem; all the Gentile nations will serve the nation of Israel (Is.
+All eventually will be made good for Israel by the second Adam, the Son of Man – both calling and government.
+The Jewish nation will be made the center of the millennial earth; Jerusalem will be the capital city of the government of God over the earth; the throne of David and the throne of the Son of Man will be in Jerusalem; all the Gentile nations will serve the nation of Israel (Is.
 60:12).

 Deuteronomy 32:8-9 (DARBY)